kambiz1363/Apache-Kafka/README.md

 ##### Streams API:
 This API enables transformation of incoming data; transformation may be simple mapping, filtering, aggregation etc.In Kafka a stream processor is anything that takes continual streams of data from input topics, performs some processing on this input, and produces continual streams of data to output topics.
 For example, a retail application might take in input streams of sales and shipments, and output a stream of reorders and price adjustments computed off this data.
+###### details about Stream Processing:
+In Kafka a stream processor is anything that takes continual streams of data from input topics, performs some processing on this input, and produces continual streams of data to output topics.
+For example, a retail application might take in input streams of sales and shipments, and output a stream of reorders and price adjustments computed off this data.
+It is possible to do simple processing directly using the producer and consumer APIs.
+However for more complex transformations Kafka provides a fully integrated Streams API.
+This allows building applications that do non-trivial processing that compute aggregations off of streams or join streams together.
+This facility helps solve the hard problems this type of application faces: handling out-of-order data, reprocessing input as code changes, performing stateful computations, etc.
+The streams API builds on the core primitives Kafka provides: it uses the producer and consumer APIs for input, uses Kafka for stateful storage, and uses the same group mechanism for fault tolerance among the stream processor instances.

 ##### Connector API:
 allows building and running reusable producers or consumers that connect Kafka topics to existing applications or data systems.
 For example, a connector to a relational database might capture every change to a table.